 Q: Is an Interim Receiver the same as a Receiver?
 If not, how are they different?

 A: An Interim Receiver is a distinct and separate appointment from a Receiver.
 A Receiver is appointed to take possession of and realize upon the assets under a security agreement and to distribute the proceeds to creditors.
 An Interim Receiver however, will not sell the assets of the company unless it is property which is perishable or likely to quickly depreciate in value; or it is required to do so by the Court.
 Additionally, an Interim Receiver will not be responsible for distributing the proceeds of sale to creditors.
-Funds realised by an Interim Receiver are held in trust pending the appointment of a Receiver or a Trustee in Bankruptcy.
+Funds realised by an Interim Receiver are held in trust pending the appointment of a Receiver or a Trustee of the bankrupt company.

 An Interim Receiver is appointed on a temporary basis, usually prior to or in conjunction with another insolvency process such as a Notice of Intention to Make a Proposal, a Proposal, Bankruptcy, or Receivership through which a distribution will be made to creditors.